 - Heavier than other options on the market; seems a model update might be necessary to continue competing in this space

-Best Carbon Fixed-Length Trekking Poles: Leki Ultratrail Fx.One Superlite ($220)
+Best Trekking Poles – Carbon Fixed Length: Leki Ultratrail Fx.One Superlite ($240)

 When it’s time for a snack, a photo, or any of the other trailside activities that require the use of your hands, a quick push of a button on top of the grip releases the loop and sets your hands free.
 The Trail Shark mesh straps stay on your hands, which is fine for most tasks.
 But in fluctuating weather, having to take them on and off whenever you want to put on or remove gloves can become tedious.
 In most conditions, however, leaving the straps on was comfortable and easy.

 A small trail running-specific basket is attached near the bottom of the pole to keep it from getting stuck in soft ground, though we have had to pull these out of an unexpected sink into dirt or moss at the edge of the trail.
-These poles come with a carbide trail running tip that provides a good grip on many surfaces.
-Unlike poles from some other brands, these do not come with a rubber tip option.
+While many poles from other brands come with a rubber tip option, a carbide tip is the only option for these poles.
+It provides good grip on many surfaces.

 Check out our in-depth Leki Ultratrail Fx.One Superlite review.